Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 NameError: name 'factorial' is not defined
 ```

 Of course, this doesn't work.
-Since `factorial` referred to itself, removing the name messes with the internals of the implementaiton.
-So this is the first puzzle: can we define factorial using this simple recursive definition without relying on a global namespace where factorial is already defined?
+Since `factorial` referred to itself, removing the name messes with the internals of the implementation.
+So this is the first puzzle: how can we define factorial using this simple recursive definition without relying on some external state where factorial is already defined?

+If you’re like me, thinking this through should break your brain a little bit.
+Understanding the relationship between recursion and looping is a bit more intuitive.
+If you write a stack to push and pop some state, you can re-write anything recursive as a loop.
+If you don’t have any loops and you don’t have any built-in recursion, how can you do recursion by just passing functions around?

 What we **can** do is try relying on a common programming trick.
 If you're ever in a position where you've removed some global value (as is sometimes good coding practise), but you want to keep a function that depends on that value, you can pass that value into the function as a parameter instead.